langeslag/toronto_words/README.md

 In order to facilitate processing as plaintext, the only markdown convention here implemented that deviates from strict plaintext formatting is the double space at line-end to mark a hard return in exam headings and in verse passages.

 I have corrected a range of typographical errors, and introduced consistency of tokenization in such sequences as _se ipsum_ and _nonnulla_.
-For the full list of changes, see `changes.txt`.
+For the full list of changes, see [`changes.txt`](https://github.com/langeslag/toronto_words/blob/main/changes.txt).

 A notable change from the exam's original character formatting is the restriction of capital initials in the exam passages proper to personal names and sentence-initial words; this change was implemented during OCR proofreading in order to facilitate named entity recognition.
 Place-names were lowercased on the understanding that the interpretation of place-names requires more translation than that of personal names, so that for the purpose of assessing exam difficulty only personal names should be discounted.

 ## Further Development

 This project was held up in lemmatization optimization for a considerable time.
 I had/have plans to add a lexicon and a notebook on lexical analysis once I'm happy with the lemmata.
-However, illness and then the apparent demise of the Latin WordNet lemmatizer halted development.
+However, illness and then the apparent demise of the Latin WordNet lemmatizer halted development for the time being.
 I have decided to include in this release the lemmata as I was able to obtain them before these complications arose; these have not been proofread and will contain errors.
+If more favourable conditions should arise in future, I may well continue development of the lemmatization routine and the lexical evaluation of these exams.

 ## Permissions